socialincome-san/public/recipients_app/README.md

 Mobile App for Recipients of a Social Income.

-## Tools needed for building the app on a Apple Silicon Mac
+## Tools needed for building the app on an Apple Silicon Mac

 - [Homebrew](https://brew.sh/de/)
 - Flutter 3.19.6, Dart 3.3.4